xcp-ng/xcp-ng.github.io/index.md

+You can now [register there to stay tuned](https://mailchi.mp/3bc90e48d2f7/xcp-ng) on our next annoucement!

 ## What is XCP-ng?

 XCP (Xen Cloud Platform) [was the free/libre equivalent of XenServer](https://wiki.xenproject.org/wiki/XCP_Overview) before this last one was open sourced.
 It was logically shutdown then.